powsybl/powsybl-diagram/docs/network_area_diagrams/layout/layout.md

 # Layouts

-Several layout factories implementations are available.
+Several layout factory implementations are available.

 ## Basic force layout
-The layout factory `BasicForceLayoutFactory` is based on a force layout algorithm, with the following forces interacting on the voltage levels graph:
+The layout factory `BasicForceLayoutFactory` is based on a force layout algorithm, with the following forces interacting on the voltage level graph:
-- repulsion Coulomb forces between all nodes,
+- Repulsion Coulomb forces between all nodes;
-- attraction spring forces between nodes linked with an edge,
+- Attraction spring forces between nodes linked with an edge;
-- attraction force to the diagram center for all the node, to avoid the connected components to get further and further away at each step.
+- Attraction force to the diagram center for all the nodes, to avoid the connected components to get further and further away at each step.

 ## Fixed layout
 The layout factory `FixedLayoutFactory` is based on a set of provided fixed positions, and on an additional layout.